Frequently Asked Questions

 Will you keep work records like an association?

 We are strictly a homeschool cooperative designed to provide social opportunities for our members.
-While many of the opportunities we have put together are educational in nature (i.e. STEM classes etc.), there will be no grading or certificates assigned.
+While many of the opportunities we have put together are educational in nature, there will be no grading or certificates assigned.
 We are not a homeschool accountability group.

 How are parents involved?

-Parents will be asked, by group leaders, to assist with helping to set up, facilitate, and/or clean up after events and meet ups.
+Parents may be asked to volunteer by assisting with set up, facilitation, and/or clean up after events and meet ups.
 Since the co-op is not a drop off program, parents will be helping to facilitate, as needed.
-When parents are not needed, they can spend time together.
-It is important for all parents to understand they must be present and available during the meet ups and events their child(ren) are participating in.
+It is important for all parents to understand they must be present and available during the activities and events their child(ren) are participating in.
 And finally, parents should refer to the “Health & Safety” guidelines to see how they are expected to handle the bodily discharges of their child(ren).

 What if my child(ren) cries and does not want me to leave?

-If a child feels uncomfortable staying on their own for any activity, parents are free to stay and participate in that activity.
+If a child feels uncomfortable staying on their own for any activity (where children may be divided into smaller groups), parents are free to stay and participate in that activity.
 We simply ask parents, who are present for activities, please participate and do not take on the role of “spectators.”
 If you are in an activity with your child(ren), please ask the group leader how you can help or join in right alongside your child.
 If your child(ren) needs any special accommodation to feel comfortable with their group, please speak to the co-op director and every reasonable effort will be made to assist - as long as it does not negatively affect the quality of experience other participants are able to have.

 I am not a “practicing Christian,” so can my family still participate?